 “I did used to dream that, perfect master.”
 Emerald washed over her face.
 “Long ago I dreamed of rescue…of being carried away.
 When I woke up and that was the worst, but then life bled into those dreams.
-I forget everything but rape and beatings…so that’s what I dreamed about.”
+I forget everything but pain and abuse…so that’s what I dreamed about.”

 “That wasn’t life, Aeris.”
 Mako matched his voice to pulse now dark and low.
 “It shouldn’t have been.
 You spent a century in torment.”

 Sephiroth thought again of his years in the Whispers, of the requests he’d handled last week.
 Of cool evenings spent on the white sands, watching dusk ripple through blue.
 He thought of the meetings he’d attended, of papers signed, and policies checked.
 During it all, this tiny flower had been beaten and raped while chained.
 All that minutiae seemed utterly sinful smeared on a backdrop so foul.

 “What was that light before, greatest master?”